Rocket-CDS/DNNrocket/README.md

             _editLang = langRequired;
             if (_editLang == "") _editLang = DNNrocketUtils.GetEditCulture();

             var strOut = "ERROR!! - No Security rights or function command.
-Ensure your systemprovider is defined. [testform]";
+Ensure your systemkey is defined. [testform]";

             switch (paramCmd)
             {